“If there is magic on this planet, it is contained in water.”

 “Well baby, I told you I was gonna kiss me a mermaid today.”

-The nickname stuck, and from then on Esther Williams was known at The Mermaid.
+The nickname stuck.
+From that moment on, Esther Williams was known as Hollywood’s Mermaid.

 She Had Terrible Luck With Men.
 (Mostly)